redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ## Introduction

 ### Overview
-Redstone is a data ecosystem that should deliver fast and accurate financial information in a decentralised fashion.
+RedStone is a data ecosystem that should deliver fast and accurate financial information in a decentralised fashion.

 #### Problem Statement (Defi Pain points)
 - It is very expensive to put all the pricing data on-chain (it cost more than 2m to do it for Ethereum Defi with Chainlink)
-- To reduce costs current providers cover only a small subset of tokens (Chainlink: 25) and have low update frequency (Chainlink: 10m)
+- To reduce costs current providers cover only a small subset of tokens (Chainlink: 25 - PPE - this information is out of date - https://data.chain.link/?_ga=2.221957087.616302317.1632727519-1452125650.1621248640) and have low update frequency (Chainlink: 10m - where does this info comes from?
+I see 21 minutes delay on eth/usd)
 - DeFi protocols cannot expand beyond a small set of assets and cannot offer advanced solutions like margin lending (which require higher update frequency)

 #### Solution